Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - tetrasticks.md

 ![Tetrasticks Grid Edges](Tetrasticks2-GridEdges.png)
 <BR>

-The interior intersections of the grid also important in that no two tetrasticks can cross each other at these locations.
+The interior intersections of the grid are also important in that no two tetrasticks can cross each other at these locations.
 In the following diagram, I have added blue dots on all interior intersections, each of which could be an integral part of a proper solution.

 <BR><BR>
 ![Tetrasticks Edges and Intersections](Tetrasticks3-GridEdgesAndInternalIntersections.png)